RadoBuransky/sheetgraph/README.md

 To make it clear, sheet is a table.
 It contains rows and columns.
 A single spreadsheet can have more sheets.
 So spreadsheet is document and sheet is table.
 Right?

 Every sheet has a name and the name matters.
-There are three types of sheets determined by their name:
+There are four types of sheets determined by their name:

 1. **Node sheet** - contains nodes
 2. **Link sheet** - contains links
-3. **Settings sheet** - contains various visualization settings
+3. **Graph sheet** - a sheet named `graph`, contains various global properties and settings
+4. **Ignored sheet** - a sheet is ignored by `d3sheet` if its name starts with a `#` sign

 The logic is fairly simple.
 If the sheet name is in form `<SHEET_NAME>-<SHEET_NAME>` then it contains links, otherwise it contains nodes.
 Links can be also created in a simpler way, you don't always have to create a separate sheet to